Junk rig: Performance comparison

 The points of sail: A. In irons (head to wind); B. Close hauled (against the wind); C. Reaching (across the wind); D. Broad reaching (downwind); E. Running (with the wind).

 When sailing upwind, a flat cut junk sail is usually slower than a similarly sized Bermuda sail, especially in light winds.
-This is due to the inability of the battens to bend and create shape and lends credence to the reputation of a junk sails poor abilities against the wind.
-However, in high winds the battens will bend to some degree which creates shape in the flat sail and an increase in both speed and ability to point in to the wind.
-Even in high winds a flat cut junk sail has not been shown to point as close to the wind as a Bermuda sail, although the flat cut junk sail is undoubtably easier to handle.
+This is due to the inability of the battens to bend and create shape and lends credence to the reputation of a junk sail's poor abilities against the wind.
+However, in high winds, the battens will bend to some degree which creates shape in the flat sail and an increase in both speed and ability to point in to the wind.
+Even in high winds a flat cut junk sail has not been shown to point as close to the wind as a Bermuda sail, although the flat cut junk sail is undoubtedly easier to handle.
 Cambered junk sails, in amazing contrast, have shown the potential to out perform an equally sized Bermuda sail, even in light airs, by producing near comparable speeds and an ability to point closer to the wind.
 Junk sails are also self tacking meaning trimming a sail after a tack is not necessary.